MEET OUR BOARD OF DIRECTORS

 Donn Harris, Secretary

-Donn served as Director of Creativity and Principal of the Ruth Asawa School of the Arts in SF, and as Executive Director of Gov. Jerry Brown’s Oakland School for the Arts.
+Donn Harris served as Director of Creativity and Principal of the Ruth Asawa School of the Arts in SF, and as Executive Director of Gov. Jerry Brown’s Oakland School for the Arts.
 He writes for medium.com on equity and other issues, and serves on the boards of the Nevada County Arts Council, Color Me Human and the SF African-American Shakespeare Company’s Advisory Board.
 Donn is also an Air Force veteran, author, bona fide Dead Head (fan of the Grateful Dead), and former, two-term Chair of the California Arts Council.